 Vindicator – From Calgary, Alberta, Heather McNeil a.k.a.
 Vindicator is another original member of Alpha Flight.
 Created by Chris Claremont and John Byrne, Vindicator made her first appearance in X-men #139 back in 1980.
 While she is an excellent combatant, trained in hand-to-hand combat, Vindicator does not have any special powers.
 However, she has two suits which grant her multiple abilities.
 Her electromagnetic suit grants her supersonic flight, exert force equivalent to 25-75 tons and can interface with computers.
 Vindicator’s geothermal suit can give her flight in speeds in excess of Mach one, hydrokinesis, geokinesis and superhuman durability.

 Wolverine – Created by Len Wein, Roy Thomas and John Romita, Sr. in 1974, Wolverine is a mutant and part of the X-men, and probably the most recognizable Canadian superhero on the list.
 His heightened senses, adamantium-laced skeleton, claws and healing factor make him a formidable adversary.
 Always ready for a fight, Wolverine is definitely a great addition to your team, proving that much as he’s not only been part of the X-men, but X-Force, the Avengers and Alpha Flight at various points in his heroic career.

+Hope you enjoyed this list!
 For more Canadian superheroes, be sure to check out our fancast for the all-Canadian superhero team, Alpha Flight!
-Hope you enjoyed this list!
-Be sure to let us know who your favourite Canadian superhero is in the comment section below.